-Desiree, Assumption Parish, Louisiana, Non Operator 39.65%WI
+Desiree, Assumption Parish, Louisiana, Non-Operator 39.65%WI

-The Hensarling #1 well (Desiree Field) has produced a total for the year of 79,182 barrels of oil.
-The well is presently producing at ~210 bopd and has produced 465,462 barrels in total to 30 June 2017.
+The Hensarling #1 well (Desiree Field) has produced 71,019 barrels of oil this year.
+The well is presently producing at ~180 bopd and has produced 536,481 barrels in total to 30 June 2018.

-Remaining proved and probable reserves as at 30 June 2017 are estimated at 163,000 boe net to the Company after royalties.
+Remaining proved and probable reserves as at 30 June 2018 are estimated at 124,000 boe net to the Company after royalties.

 The Hensarling #1 well produces from the Cris R3 sands.
-Production will move to the Cris R2 sand above the Cris R3, once the Chris R3 has depleted.
-The Hensarling well has 1P reserves of 413,000 bbbls of oil.
-It is anticipated that the well will continue to produce for an additional 5.6 years on the basis that it produces at 200 bbls of oil per day.
-However, once the well is recompleted in the Cris R2 productions rate may rise to approximately 400 barrels per day due to the fact their will be no initial water production.
+Production will move to the Cris R2 sand once the Chris R3 has depleted.
+The Hensarling well has 1P reserves of 203,000 bbls of oil.
+It is anticipated that the well will continue to produce for an additional 2 years on the basis that it produces at 175 bbls of oil per day.
+However, based on the historical production from the Cris R3, once the well is recompleted in the Cris R2 production rates may rise to approximately 400 barrels of oil per day due to the fact there will be limited initial water production.
 The Hensarling #1 well produced at over 400 bopd for the first 2 years of production from the Cris R3 interval.